ScanMountGoat/xenoblade-rendering-research/src/material_types.md

 Type 1 materials use standard PBR lighting and shading.

 ## Type 2 (Toon)
-Type 2 materials use a color gradient for diffuse and specular shading.
+Type 2 materials use a color gradient for diffuse shading.
 Gradients are defined globally for all models in files like `monolib/shader/toon_grad.witex`.
 Each row of the gradient texture defines a unique RGB gradient ramp.
 Each model specific shader writes a value to the EtcBuffer G-Buffer texture to determine which gradient to use for rendering.

+Toon shaders can also have specular shading colored by the specular output of the G-Buffer.
+This technique is common in Xenoblade 2 for character models.

 ## Type 3
 ## Type 4

 ## Type 5 (Hair)
+Xenoblade 3 defines a new material type used for hair with custom shading and a special blur filter a stylized appearance.
+See [hair](/.hair.md) for details.